Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Results

 Figure~\ref{SFR-MS} shows the $z=0.05$ star formation main sequence for \Rom{} dwarf galaxies.
 We distinguish between hosts of overmassive, undermassive, and median BHs, as well as isolated galaxies without BHs.
 Quenched galaxies are marked with filled points.
 We mark the~\citet{Tremmel2019} relation with a solid line.

 Quenching tends to occur in isolated dwarf galaxies that host overmassive or median BHs.
 We find $12$ quenched dwarf galaxies, $7$ of which host a BH\@.
 Above $M\textsubscript{star} \gtrsim 10^{8.6} M_\odot$, quenching only occurs in dwarf galaxies that host BHs.
 Quenched galaxies that host a BH tend to host overmassive BHs, regardless of host stellar mass.

+To help identify the source of quenching as internal or external, we track the interaction history of each galaxy of interest and estimate the tidal effects of close encounters.
+Following~\citet{Karachentsev1999}, we calculate tidal indices, $\Theta$, such that

+where $M$ and $D$ are the masses and 3D separations, respectively, of the $k$th closest halo.
+Negative values of $\Theta$ indicate no tidal disturbance of the main halo by nearby halos, while high positive values (we arbitrarily choose $\Theta > 5$) indicate significant tidal disturbance.

-There is $1$ undermassive BH host that is particularly close to the quenched boundary, though further analysis reveals it was stripped of \HI gas and quenched immediately following the recent fly-by of a more massive galaxy.
-Similarly, both quenched median BH hosts show evidence of fly-by encounters followed by \HI depletion and quenching.
-Of the $5$ quenched overmassive BHs, $2$ show similar evidence of fly-by encounters.
-Quenching occurs in galaxies below $M\textsubscript{star} < 10^{8.6} M_\odot$ even if they do not host a BH\@, though all but $1$ show clear evidence of past fly-by encounters with a more massive galaxy and a subsequent drop in star formation.
+Analyzing the encounter history of our quenched galaxies, there is $1$ undermassive BH host that is particularly close to the quenched boundary and further analysis reveals it was stripped of \HI gas and quenched immediately following tidal disturbance by a more massive halo.
+Similarly, the $2$ quenched median BH hosts both show evidence of such encounters followed by \HI depletion and quenching.
+Of the $5$ quenched overmassive BHs, $2$ exhibit high tidal indices from encounters with massive halos.
+Thus, quenching can occur in galaxies below $M\textsubscript{star} < 10^{8.6} M_\odot$ even if they do not host a BH\@, though all but $1$ show clear evidence of past encounters with a more massive galaxy and a subsequent drop in star formation.

 As discussed in~\citet{Tremmel2019}, our definition of quenched is different from some observations, such as~\citet{Wetzel2012} who adopt a flat threshold in specific SFR of $10^{-11}$ yr$^{-1}$.
 Regardless, our results change little when we instead use a flat specific SFR threshold of $10^{-11}$ yr$^{-1}$.